meetshingala7/Arcane_coders/README.md

 # Arcane_Coders Quickstart - Python Web app

-This is an MINed Project app using flask web framework.
-Check out the tutorial or follow the instructions below to get set up.

 ## Setup

 1. If you don’t have Python installed, [install it from here](https://www.python.org/downloads/)